-MaxEmerge 5 with mini hopper on CCS™ machines only
+MaxEmerge 5 with mini-hopper on Central Commodity System (CCS™) machines only

 The MaxEmerge family of row-units have never seen a more versatile and efficient design until the MaxEmerge 5.
 The 5-family row-units improve productivity, increase uptime and lower the cost of ownership like never before.

 The MaxEmerge 5 row-unit was designed for improved performance and serviceability.